-For broiler flocks, 2015 was the "best" year for a long time with an estimated 155 flocks positive.
-In the diagnostic services at the Norwegian Veterinary Institute, Campylobacter was detected in samples from 34 cattle, 75 dogs and 2 cats.
+In the diagnostic services at the Norwegian Veterinary Institute, Campylobacter was detected in samples from 31 cattle, three sheep, seven pigs, 66 dogs and three cats.
 For details see the Appendix.

 Figur 3.
-The number of reported cases of campylobacteriosis in humans (data from MSIS) and the number of positive broiler flocks (For 2008 the numbers are an estimate - see details in the surveillance report).
+The number of reported cases of campylobacteriosis in humans (data from MSIS) and the % of positive broiler flocks (sampled between 1st May and 31st October) from 2009.
+From 2015 Campylobacter in humans was also diagnosed by PCR in some laboratories, but these results are not registered in MSIS.